agmcleod/mosaic-errors/README.md

     rails generate errors setup

-    This will create an Errors controller and views.
+    This will create an Errors controller, views and update routing table.

 ### Manual installation steps

-Add to config/routes.rb:

-    mount Mosaic::Errors::Engine => "/"

 Add to config/application.rb